apache/flink/docs/setup/jobmanager_high_availability.md

 - The following configuration keys are optional:

-  - `recovery.zookeeper.dir: /flink [default]`: ZooKeeper directory to use for coordination
+  - `recovery.zookeeper.path.root: /flink [default]`: ZooKeeper directory to use for coordination
   - TODO Add client configuration keys

 ## Starting an HA-cluster